Skip to main content

 Garage Conversions Tip for Croydon Homeowners

 The concrete raft foundations under Croydon garages are usually solid enough to support the conversion without additional foundation work, though we always check during the survey.
-The garage door opening gets replaced with a new insulated wall — we can include a window in the new wall to bring in natural light, or go for a full-height glazed panel that transforms the look.
-Croydon Council Building Control charges around £350-£450 for a garage conversion inspection, and the process is quick — typically two inspections and a completion certificate.
+The garage door opening gets replaced with a new insulated wall.
+We can include a window in the new wall to bring in natural light, or go for a full-height glazed panel that transforms the look.
+Croydon Council Building Control runs a quick process, typically two inspections and a completion certificate.

-Three property types in CR0 and CR2 most commonly suit garage conversion.
-1930s suburban semi-detached houses across South Croydon, Sanderstead, and Purley typically have integral garages built into the side of the house.
-These are the easiest conversions because the structural opening between the garage and the house is already there.
-We widen the existing internal door or close it off and create a new opening from a more useful location.
-The garage walls share with the main house structure, so the converted room feels like part of the house.
-The plots are larger than inner-London equivalents, which gives good side access for materials delivery and skip placement.
-Detached houses across Sanderstead and Purley often have detached or attached double garages.
-Double garage conversions give 25-30 square metres of new living space and convert into proper studios, generous home offices with meeting areas, or self-contained annexes with kitchenette and shower room.
-Victorian and Edwardian terraces in South Croydon and Thornton Heath rarely have integral garages but sometimes have small detached garages or coach houses at the rear of the plot.
-These convert into home offices or guest accommodation but need the link to the main house created via a covered walkway, and full damp-proofing and insulation as if new build.
+Integral garages in the 1930s suburban semis across South Croydon, Sanderstead, and Purley are the easiest conversions we do.
+The structural opening between garage and house already exists.
+We either widen the internal door or close it off and create a new one from a more useful position.
+The garage walls share with the main house structure, so the finished room feels continuous with the rest of the building.
+Plots are larger than inner-London equivalents, which gives good side access for materials and skip placement.
+Detached and attached double garages in Sanderstead and Purley yield 25 to 30 square metres of new living space, enough for a proper studio, home office with a meeting area, or a self-contained annexe.
+Victorian and Edwardian terraces in South Croydon and Thornton Heath sometimes have small detached outbuildings or coach houses at the rear.
+These need a covered link to the main house plus full damp-proofing and insulation to habitable standard, which makes them closer in scope to a new-build room than a standard conversion.

 Garage Conversions in Croydon: What's Included